lucasalcs/dataset_df/README.md

 ## Citation

-If you use this work in your research, please cite the original paper:
+If you use this work in your research, please cite the original papers:

+For SSL_Anti-spoofing:
 ```bibtex
 @inproceedings{tak2022automatic,
   title={Automatic speaker verification spoofing and deepfake detection using wav2vec 2.0 and data augmentation},